ArthoPacini/Art/README.md

 ## Drawing a line

-To draw a line, all we need is to call the ```art::Image::drawLine()``` function, passing the line start point x1,y1 and the line ending point x2,y2:
+To draw a line, all we need is to call the ```cpp art::Image::drawLine()``` function, passing the line start point x1,y1 and the line ending point x2,y2:

 ```cpp
 #include "include/Art/Art.h"